Less Than Full Time Training

 To this effect, we are now in a position to introduce the role of LTFT Trust Champions in each trust as agreed as part of the ACAS discussions between the British Medical Association (BMA), the government and employers during the contract negotiations for doctors in training.

-They will however now have a senior member of the trust onsite in an advisory role who should have contact with all stakeholders to enable trainees to fully complete all aspects of the LTFT process, particularly interaction with Medical Staffing and Finance departments.
+It is important that PGDiT are aware they will still be responsible for managing the process.
+They will however now have a senior member of the trust onsite in an advisory role who should have contact with all stakeholders to enable PGDiT to fully complete all aspects of the LTFT process, particularly interaction with Medical Staffing and Finance departments.

-A list of the trust LTFT Champions is available here
+pdf iconA list of the trust LTFT Champions is available here

-A list of the trust Training Programme Directors (TPDs) is available here
+pdf iconA list of the trust Training Programme Directors (TPDs) is available here

-A list of the trust Medical Staffing Manager contacts which is correct to the best of our knowledge is available here
+pdf iconA list of the trust Medical Staffing Manager contacts which is correct to the best of our knowledge is available here

 TIER 2 Less Than Full Time Training Applicants

-Please find below a link to the website which identifies important guidance for TIER 2/Skilled workers, requirements have changed,, please ensure you meet all requirements before applying to undertake Less Than Full Time Training.
+Please find below a link to the website which identifies important guidance for TIER 2/Skilled workers.
+Requirements have changed; please ensure you meet all requirements before applying to undertake Less Than Full Time Training.

 https://medical.hee.nhs.uk/medical-training-recruitment/medical-specialty-training/overseas-applicants